 As you’re considering your brand, make sure you can actually use it online by claiming a domain name and social media handles.
 If you’re using relatively common words, finding available domain names and social media accounts might be an expensive challenge, so choose wisely.
 Using your last name in your brand increases the chance that your brand name will be available.

-14 Expert Tips to Choose a Great Real Estate Domain Name (+ Name Generator)
+10 Tips to Choose Great Real Estate Domain Names (+ Name Generator)

 Here are the core components of any strong brand, roughly in order of importance: